 Q3.
 How do I physically connect my guitar to my PC?

 A3.
-In order to use Guitarmaster you have to plug the output from your electric guitar into the "mic" or "line-in" socket on your PC's soundcard.
+In order to use Guitarmaster you have to plug the output from your electric guitar into the "mic" or "line-in" socket on your PC's soundcard, or use a jack-to-USB connecting lead.
 Please see our Plugging In page for full details of all the various options available to you.
 Please note that RoboSens Ltd. accepts no responsibility for consequential loss or damage caused by connecting the output of your guitar to your PC's sound card.
 Do not use effects!
 Take care when using guitars with active circuitry!

 Q4.
 Does Guitarmaster produce standard music notation?